-Some applications may require to merge more than two sensors [37], [40].
-For instance at the LIGO, three sensors (an LVDT, a seismometer and a geophone) are merged to form a super sensor [41].
+Some applications require merging more than two sensors [37], [40].
+For instance, at LIGO, three sensors (an LVDT, a seismometer, and a geophone) are merged to form a super sensor [41].

-When merging n > 2 sensors using complementary filters, two architectures can be used as shown in Figure 1.10.
-The fusion can either be done in a "sequential" way where n-1 sets of two complementary filters are used (Figure 1.10a), or in a "parallel" way where one set of n complementary filters is used (Figure 1.10b).
+When merging n > 2 sensors using complementary filters, two architectures can be employed as shown in Figure 1.10.
+The fusion can be performed either in a "sequential" manner where n-1 sets of two complementary filters are used (Figure 1.10a), or in a "parallel" manner where one set of n complementary filters is used (Figure 1.10b).

-In the first case, typical sensor fusion synthesis techniques can be used.
-However, when a parallel architecture is used, a new synthesis method for a set of more than two complementary filters is required as only simple analytical formulas have been proposed in the literature [37], [40].
-A generalization of the proposed synthesis method of complementary filters is presented in this section.
+In the sequential approach, typical sensor fusion synthesis techniques can be applied.
+However, when a parallel architecture is implemented, a new synthesis method for a set of more than two complementary filters is required, as only simple analytical formulas have been proposed in the literature [37], [40].
+A generalization of the proposed complementary filter synthesis method is presented in this section.